Is your bearded dragon’s skin turning black?

 In captivity, we need to make sure the beardies get their UVB through special light bulbs.

 - Ideal Daylight Bulb For Your Critter: A Powerful source of heat and UVA / UVB / visible light - completely self-ballasted (no...

 - Ideal For A Wide Variety Of Reptiles And Amphibians: Our UVA UVB reptile light is ideal for bearded dragons, tortoises,...

 - Compatible With Virtually All Enclosures: Our large UVA UVB bulb is compatible with a variety of enclosures, including...

 Bad Health/ Illness

-In cases of consistent bad health or illness, a bearded dragon may turn all black or develop black “stress marks” which look like circles on their belly.
+In consistent bad health or illness, a bearded dragon may turn all black or develop black “stress marks” that look like circles on its belly.